Spectral analysis of random-to-random Markov chains: Eigenspaces

 \subsection{Frobenius characteristics of the eigenspaces}

-We briefly restrict our attention to the set of words of evaluation $\nu = (1, 1, \dots, 1)$ over the alphabet $\{1, 2, \dots, n\}$.
+We briefly restrict our attention to the set of words of evaluation $\nu = (1, 1, \dots, 1)$, which we abbreviate as $\nu = 1^n$.
 Since these words do not contain any repeated letters, we can think of them as permutations.
-This allows us to define an action of a permutation $\sigma$ on a word $w$ of evaluation $(1, 1, \dots, 1)$ as their composition $\sigma \circ w$ as permutations.
+This allows us to define an action of a permutation $\sigma$ on a word $w$ of evaluation $1^n$ as their composition $\sigma \circ w$ as permutations.

+Note that $M^{1^n}$ is isomorphic to the two-sided regular representation of $\symm_n$ (\ie, the group algebra of $\symm_n$).
+Indeed, the left $\symm_n$--action defined above is the composition of permutations, and the right $\symm_n$--action, which corresponds to permutations acting on the positions of a word, is also the composition of permutations if the word has evaluation $1^n$.

-The eigenspaces of the random-to-random operator are invariant subspaces for this (left) action of the symmetric group.
-Hence, one can ask for their characters or, equivalently, their Frobenius characteristics.
+The eigenspaces of the random-to-random operator acting on $M^{1^n}$ are invariant subspaces for this (left) action of the symmetric group.
+Indeed, if $\sigma \in S_n$ and $v \in M^{1^n}$ is an eigenvector of $\Rand_n$ with eigenvalue $\varepsilon$, then $\sigma v$ is also an eigenvector with the same eigenvalue, because

+Hence, one can ask for the irreducible decompositions of these left $\symm_n$--modules, or equivalently, their Frobenius characteristics.